What is Now continued…

 To the one who is victorious, I will give the right to sit with me on my throne, just as I was victorious and sat down with my Father on his throne.
 Whoever has ears, let them hear what the Spirit says to the churches.”
 Rev. 3:21-22

 The letter to the church in Laodicea completes the Second Section concerning what is now and is followed by the Third Section of the Revelation regarding what will take place later.

-During the Hour of Trial, God’s people will be kept through the events that will test the Inhabitants of the Earth.
-This conclusion corresponds with how the word from, which is used in the original passage, can also be translated as through, which would make the verse read:
+During the Hour of Trial, we rea that God’s people will be kept from the events that will test the Inhabitants of the Earth.
+However, the word from could also be translated as through, which would make the verse read:

 “Since you have kept my command to endure patiently, I will also keep you through the hour of trial that is going to come on the whole world to test the inhabitants of the earth.”